ShaneHutter/packmule/README.md

 		database
 	* -u,	update local db
 * -U,	Update
 	* -d,	downgrade.
-Specify a date in which to downgrade all packages.
+Specify a date in which to downgrade all packages,\
+		select packages, select package groups, or all packages from\
+		a repository.
 	* -f,	force
 	* -g,	package group
 	* -r,	reinstall all installed packages (emerge -DuNe much?)